cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 And you will see something like this:
 ![image](imgs/tcp.jpg)

-This show the IP direction, the netmask and the router IP in HEX and the port to connect.
+This shows the IP direction, the netmask and the router IP in hexadecimal format and the port to connect.

 The variables are shown in two hexadecimal numbers per each field.
 In case of the IP:
 `0xCA` = 192